 4. Cutting Mechanism

-If you want to cut out the negative spaces, you need cutting equipment, whether it’s a knife or a rotary blade, or a circuit machine.
+If you want to cut out the negative spaces, you need cutting equipment, whether it’s a knife or a rotary cutter, or a circuit machine.
 Some cutting machines have multiple options in one system to meet a variety of purposes.

 5. Heat Press